 - Class of Service (COS) programming determines the level of programming an extension user is authorized to perform: - System programming and personal programming - Personal programming only - No programming may be performed - The extension which is connected to the lowest numbered port on the card installed in the lowest numbered slot can perform both personal programming and system programming regardless of the extension's COS. - COS programming determines which extensions are manager extensions and can therefore perform manager programming. - During programming, the PT is considered to be busy and will not receive calls. - Only one system programming (including PC programming) or manager programming session is permitted at a time, i.e., these two programming features cannot be performed simultaneously by two users.
-The maximum number of simultaneous programmers that each PBX supports is as follows: - one system programmer + 63 personal programmers - one manager programmer + 63 personal programmers - 64 personal programmers

-System Programming Password Level

-To access system programming, a valid password must be entered.
-For more details, see Section 1.13.3 Password Security.

-Personal Programming Data Reset

-A PT user can return settings made through personal programming (Preferred Line Assignment, Live Call Screening Mode, etc.) to their default settings all at once.
+The maximum number of simultaneous programmers that each PBX supports is as follows: - one system programmer + 63 personal programmers - one manager programmer + 63 personal programmers - 64 personal programmers - System Programming Password Level To access system programming, a valid password must be entered. (→ 13.1.3 Password Security) - Personal Programming Data Reset A PT user can return settings made through personal programming (Preferred Line Assignment, Live Call Screening Mode, etc.) to their default settings all at once.

-2.8.11 [2-7-1] Class of Service-COS Settings-Extension Feature-Programming Mode Level 2.17.1 [11-1] Main-Password
+4.11 [2-7-1] Class of Service-COS Settings-Extension Feature- Programming Mode Level

+13.1 [11-1] Main-Password

-- → System Password PT Programming-Prog : User Level - → System Password PT Programming-Prog # : Administrator Level - → Manager Password PT Programming-Prog 1
+- → ◆ System Password PT Programming-Prog : User Level - → ◆ System Password PT Programming-Prog # : Administrator Level - → Manager Password PT Programming-Prog 1

-2.1 PT Programming

-[516] Programming Mode Limitation
+- 2.1 PT Programming - [516] Programming Mode Limitation

-- 1.3.19 COS (Class of Service)
+- 3.1.19 COS (Class of Service)

-- 1.11.1 Manager Features
+- 11.1.1 Manager Features

-- 2.1 Capacity of System Resources
+- 21.1 Capacity of System Resources